-Most Australia’s start the new year with a list of new years resolutions and changes that they intend to make so that their life is more fulfilling and organised.
+Most Australians start the new year with a list of new year’s resolutions and changes that they intend to make so that their life is more fulfilling and organized.
 By the time February starts most people have already failed to stick to their resolutions.

 Achieving financial independence is a common goal for most people to have, but very few people know where to start.
 If you’re starting to take steps towards financial freedom this year, here are seven tips you should follow to set financial goals for the new year.

 If you are currently saving for something special such as a first home, it would be a great idea to make saving not spending your top priority.

 An easy way to make sure you keep adding to your savings is to set up an automatic transfer from your everyday bank account to your savings account on every payday.